osuchanglab/autoMLSA/README.md

 **-email REQUIRED**

 Enter your email.
 NCBI requires this information to continue.
+Can also set EMAIL environment variable.

 **-runid REQUIRED**